Have a Rocking Thanksgiving at Alice’s Restaurant

 Part Two: The Draft

 Guthrie starts the second part of his monologue by revealing the real purpose of the exercise: getting drafted into military service.
-Filled with cartoonish characters and images along with your stereotypical heroes and villains, Guthrie’s recounting approximates a truthful episode of his own life.
+Filled with cartoonish heroes and villains, Guthrie’s recounting approximates the worst fears of young men at that time.
 (As someone who was drafted, I can testify to the stereotypes.)

 Spoiler alert: the induction officer concludes by gritting, “We don’t like your kind.”